Virtual Influencers: Brands Could Land Themselves in Trouble

 • How a Virtual Influencer is created

-According to a story on Wired, In mid-April 2018, a Trump supporting Instagram influencer named Bermuda hacked her account.
-Bermuda refused to return the statement unless she promised to tell the world the truth – the truth being that she is not a human being.
-But, Bermuda isn’t either.
+According to a story on Wired, in mid-April 2018, a Trump-supporting Instagram influencer named Bermuda hacked her account.
+Bermuda refused to return the statement unless she promised to tell the world the truth—the truth being that she is not a human being.
+But Bermuda isn’t either.
 Both are merely CGI creations.

 Even if we consider virtual influencers as a trend that’s here to stay, there are some essential things for your business to consider before you decide to design the ultimate customer persona.